I just got an email from a guy that made a great point about this unfunded liability stuff.

 Nobody wanted him.

-Yes, there's gonna be a season.
+Yes, there's going to be a season.

-Of course there's gonna be a season.
+Of course, there's going to be a season.

-There will be a national football league season.
+There will be a National Football League season.

 Even if it's only eight games, there will be a season.

-The NFL schedule has been structured so that they can play an eight-game season, one preseason game, uh, have a little bit of a training candle, free agency period, and still do the normal playoff routine.
+The NFL schedule has been structured so that they can play an eight-game season, one preseason game, have a little bit of a training candle, free agency period, and still do the normal playoff routine.

 But it won't come to that.

-I will say this, I mean, there's always caveats to this stuff.
+I mean, there's always caveats to this stuff.

-I I will, the owners are prepared for there not to be a season.
+The owners are prepared for there not to be a season.

-They are they uh uh loaded for bear on this.
+They are loaded for bear on this.

 They are.